Tip of the Day

 Carl and Ruth Shapiro Family National Center for Accessible Media

-NCAM acts as the research and development arm of WGBH's (Boston) Media Access Group and is involved in technology and policy and program development to assure that the nation's media and technologies are fully accessible to people with disabilities.
+This website contains information on the National Center for Accessible Media (NCAM).
+The NCAM acts as the research and development arm of WGBH's (Boston) Media Access Group and is involved in technology, policy, and program development to assure that the nation's media and technologies are fully accessible to people with disabilities.

 WGBH Media Access Group